 Your approach: this is fun, but it could be messy.
 Don’t wear your best clothes, and don’t react immediately or negatively to a bit of dripping.
 Wipe it if you need to for your child’s comfort, but try not to give the impression that spillage is bad.
 What child would try this if failure was embarrassing or distressing?
 This is going to be a little silly, so get ready to smile and laugh at yourself.
 Most of us need to do more of that anyway.

-Help your child by placing his hand on the spoon in the fisted grasp for a small child or the mature grasp (thumb on top, all fingers curled slightly under the handle, index finger may come on the side of the handle) for a 3 year-old child with fair control or an older child with motor issues.
-Hold your spoon in a mature grip even if they are not ready yet, because modeling the advanced skill is usually best.
-You feed your child a scoop from their bowl, THEN YOU ASK YOUR CHILD TO FEED YOU!!
-Open wide but let them work on their aim.
-Now you know why you need to wear washable clothes for this one!
+Help your child by placing his hand on the spoon in the fisted grasp for a small child or the mature grasp (thumb on top, all fingers curled slightly under the handle, index finger may come on the side of the handle) for a 3 year-old child with fair motor control/an older child with motor issues.
+Hold your spoon in a mature grip, even if they are not ready to use this grasp pattern yet, because modeling the advanced skill is usually best.
+Feed your child a scoop from their bowl, THEN YOU ASK YOUR CHILD TO FEED YOU!!
+Open your mouth wide, but let them work on their aim.
+Now you know why I told you that you need to wear washable clothes for this game!